KushBlazingJudah/website/software.md

   - Syncthing, for my music collection and media captured by my phone's camera which is seldom used
   - Vanilla Music to play said music
-  - Revolution IRC to shitpost on the go
+  - Termux for Weechat since Revolution IRC is... buggy...
-  - Bromite managed by FFUpdater
+  - Bromite
   - AnkiDroid for flashcards
-  - Seldom used: OsmAnd+, Termux, Wireguard VPN.
+  - Seldom used: OsmAnd+, Termux, Wireguard VPN, ConnectBot.
 Kept for when I need them.
   - **That's it.**

+I do have a [pmOS](https://postmarketos.org/) phone however it is not my daily driver.
+[sxmo](https://sxmo.org) doesn't work very well on it so I decided to just write dotfiles myself.

+## Networking

+I use a private Yggdrasil network to talk to other machines I own without worrying about the danger of the open Internet.
+It is quite a useful setup once you have two nodes that are publicly accessible to get into your network, since the places I go sometimes block my home IP.

+It allows me to access my home network from almost anywhere.